davidsbatista/davidsbatista.net/_posts/2018-10-21-Neural-NER-Systems.md

 <figure>
   <img style="width: 55%; height: 55%" src="/assets/images/2018-10-21_A_bi-LSTM-CRF_model.png">
-  <figcaption>A bi-LSTM-CRF model.</figcaption>
+  <figcaption><b>TODO: descrever</b></figcaption>
 </figure>

 <!--
 Evaluate them in three sequence tagging task:
 - Penn TreeBank (PTB) POS tagging
 - CoNLL 2000 chunking
 - CoNLL 2003 named entity tagging
 -->

 <br>

 ### __Features and Embeddings__

 Word embeddings are combined with hand-crafted features: spelling (e.g.: capitalization, punctuation, word patters, etc.) and context (e.g: uni-, bi- and tri-gram features).
-The embeddings used are those produced by [Collobert et al., 2011]() which has 130K vocabulary size and each word corresponds to a 50-dimensional embedding vector.
+The embeddings used are those produced by [Collobert et al., 2011]((http://www.jmlr.org/papers/volume12/collobert11a/collobert11a.pdf)) which has 130K vocabulary size and each word corresponds to a 50-dimensional embedding vector.

 __Features connection tricks__: inputs of networks include both word, spelling and context features, however, the authors suggest direct connections from spelling and context features to outputs accelerate training and they result in very similar tagging accuracy, when comparing without direct connections.
 That is, in my understanding, the vector representing the hand-crafted features are passed directly to the CRF and are not passed through the bidirectional-LSTM